EmbarkStudios/tame-gcs/CONTRIBUTING.md

-# Contributor Guidelines
+# Embark Contributor Guidelines

 Welcome!
-We're glad you're interested in contributing to our projects.
+This project is created by the team at [Embark Studios](https://embark.games).
+We're glad you're interested in contributing!
 We welcome contributions from people of all backgrounds who are interested in making great software with us.

-[TODO more background]
+At Embark, we aspire to empower everyone to create interactive experiences.
+To do this, we're exploring and pushing the boundaries of new technologies, and sharing our learnings with the open source community.

 If you have ideas for collaboration, email us at opensource@embark-studios.com.